2002 Gujarat violence: Best Bakery case

+British Citizens' Murder case

+Six people were charged with burning alive three British tourists :Saeed Dawood, Shakil Dawood, Mohammad Aswat.
+However, in 2015 all the accused were acquitted due to a lack of evidence.

 Bilkis Bano case

-After police dismissed the case against her assailants, Bilkis Bano approached the National Human Rights Commission of India and petitioned the Supreme Court seeking a reinvestigation.
+During the Gujarat riots, a pregnant woman named Bilkis Bano was gang-raped and numerous members of her family were killed.
+After police dismissed the case against her assailants, she approached the National Human Rights Commission of India and petitioned the Supreme Court seeking a reinvestigation.

 The Supreme Court granted the motion, directing the Central Bureau of Investigation (CBI) to take over the investigation.
 CBI appointed a team of experts from the Central Forensic Science Laboratory (CFSL) Delhi and All India Institute of Medical Sciences (AIIMS) under the guidance and leadership of Professor T. D. Dogra to exhume the mass graves to establish the identity and cause of death of the victims.
 The team successfully located and exhumed the remains of the victims.

 The trial of the case was transferred out of Gujarat and the central government was directed to appoint a public prosecutor.
 Charges were filed in a Mumbai court against nineteen people as well as six police officials and a government doctor over their role in the initial investigations.
 In January 2008, eleven men were sentenced to life imprisonment for rapes and murders and a policeman was convicted of falsifying evidence.
-The Bombay High Court upheld the life imprisonment of the eleven men convicted for the gang rape of Bilkis Bano and the murder of her family members during the 2002 Gujarat riots on 8 May 2017.
-The court also set aside the acquittal of the remaining seven accused in the case, including Gujarat police officers and doctors of a government hospital, who were charged with suppressing and tampering with evidence.
-Later, the final verdict came on 23 April 2019 as the Supreme Court ordered the Gujarat government to pay Bilkis Yakoob Rasool Bano ₹50 lakh as compensation, and to provide her with a government job and housing in the area of her choice.
+The Mumbai High Court upheld the life imprisonment of the eleven men convicted for the gang rape of Bilkis Bano and the murder of her family members on 8 May 2017.